SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The CLCN5 gene provides instructions for making a protein called ClC-5 that transports charged atoms (ions) across cell membranes.
-Specifically, ClC-5 exchanges negatively charged atoms of chlorine (chloride ions) for positively charged atoms of hydrogen (protons or hydrogen ions).
-Based on this function, ClC-5 is known as a H+/Cl- exchanger.
+The CLCN5 gene provides instructions for making a protein that transports charged molecules (ions) across cell membranes.
+Specifically, the CLCN5 protein exchanges negatively charged chloride ions for positively charged hydrogen ions.

-Within proximal tubule cells, ClC-5 is embedded in specialized compartments called endosomes.
-Endosomes are formed at the cell surface to carry proteins and other molecules to their destinations within the cell.
-ClC-5 transports hydrogen ions into endosomes and chloride ions out, which helps these compartments maintain the proper acidity level (pH).
-Endosomal pH levels must be tightly regulated for proximal tubule cells to function properly.
+By transporting hydrogen ions into endosomes and chloride ions out, the CLCN5 protein helps endosomes maintain the proper acidity level (pH).
+Endosomal pH levels must be acidic for the proximal tubular cells to function properly.

 Health Conditions Related to Genetic Changes